What is SUS?

 Although there is no published scientific research on the correlation of SUS and SEO rankings (site rankings on Google's organic results), Google does take usability into account when ranking websites.

 So, since the SUS score measures usability, it makes sense to try to increase the SUS of your website in order to get the best rankings on Google.

 Find the SUS of your own site

-The Userfeel.com team is ready to help you run a usability test for your own website or app so you can find out not just what its SUS score is and how it is ranking in terms of competition but also to find out what issues make it difficult for its users.
+The Userfeel team is ready to help you run a usability test for your own website or app so you can find out not just what its SUS score is and how it is ranked in terms of the competition, but also to discover what issues make it difficult for its users.

 Usability testing is one of the most cost-effective investments you can make.
 According to a Norman Nielsen Group study, investing 10% of your website's development budget in usability testing yields an 83% increase in conversion rates!

-Contact us to help you set up your usability testing plan.
+Contact us to help set up your usability testing plan.